PSA – QuickBooks Online Integration

 Mapping Objects at the Global Level

-The mapping of the PSA Organization Breakdown Structure (OBS) and Work Breakdown Structure (WBS) objects to specific chart of accounts ensures that the chart of accounts are accurately mapped to objects in PSA before mapping the entries to the accounts in QuickBooks Online.
+The mapping of the PSA Organization Breakdown Structure (OBS) and Work Breakdown Structure (WBS) objects to specific chart of accounts ensures that the chart of accounts are accurately mapped to objects in PSA before mapping the entries to the accounts in QuickBooks Desktop.
 The term object mapping is used to describe which objects are imported or exported to and from PSA.

 Mapping Entries at the Object Level